 If you do not have hydrangeas already established, you may wish to simply start them and keep them in containers.
 This will give you complete control of soil conditions at all times.

-For details on pH and Blue Hydrangeas, watch the video below…
+For details on soil pH and Blue Hydrangea, watch the video below…

 Change Hydrangea Color – Be Patient & Flexible!

-Understand that amending the soil and changing the hydrangea color is not a magic trick.
+Understand that amending the soil to change color of hydrangea is not a magic trick.
 Even if you use commercial, chemical soil amendments it is likely to take several blooming seasons to make a change.

-Additionally, other environmental factors will influence the color of your hydrangea blooms.
+Additionally, other environmental factors will influence the hydrangea color.